-For a visual guide, play the video below.
-This particular video talks more about pilates but it mentions the pelvic floor and I think it is a good informative source.
-Enjoy!
+For an easy visual guide, play the video below.
+This particular video talks more about pilates but it mentions the pelvic floor and I think it is a good informative source…

-Also, I found Dana Landgren she is a qualified personal trainer with over 10 years experience in fitness and goes more in depth into how to strengthen the pelvic floor and core for only $13.95.
+Also, I found Dana Landgren she is a qualified personal trainer with over 10 years of experience in fitness and goes more in-depth into how to strengthen the pelvic floor and core for only $13.95.
 Find more information about her guide here.